projectacrn/acrn-hypervisor/doc/tutorials/waag-secure-boot.rst

   (CSP)

-   For the detailed information of each Microsoft Cryptographic Service Provider, please check the `Microsoft CRP document
+   For the detailed information of each Microsoft Cryptographic Service Provider, check the `Microsoft CRP document
    <https://docs.microsoft.com/en-us/windows/desktop/seccrypto/microsoft-cryptographic-service-providers>`_

    Here, we chose "Microsoft Strong Cryptographic Provider" for example::